indrasevendev/Indrasevendev/README.md

-# Indrasevendev
+# Indra

-Developer focused on building consistently.
+Developer.

+Focused on consistency.

 ---

+## About
+Self-taught.
+Building from fundamentals.
+Learning in public.

+---

 ## Current Focus
-- Python fundamentals
+- Python
 - Git & version control
-- Terminal workflow
+- Terminal-based workflow

 ---

+## Principles
+- Small improvements daily
+- Write clean code
+- Understand before using

+---

-## Philosophy
+## Projects
-Small progress every day.
-Consistency over motivation.
+All projects are built step by step.
+No shortcuts.